External radiotherapy uses a machine outside the body to direct radiation beams at cancer to destroy it.

 Before starting your treatment

-Before starting treatment, your doctor or health professional will discuss with you the possible short and long term side effects.
+Before starting treatment, your doctor or therapeutic radiographer will discuss with you the possible short and long term side effects.
 Most side effects are temporary and can usually be well controlled with medicines.

 Your treatment team uses images from scans and x-rays to plan your treatment.
 You might have: